xixiaofinland/sf.nvim/README.md

   -- Set to `true` if you don't mind any potential key mapping conflicts with your own enable_hotkeys = false,

-  -- When Nvim is initiated, the sf org list is automatically fetched and target_org is set (if available) by `:SF org fetchList`
-  -- You can set it to `false` and have a manual control fetch_org_list_at_nvim_start = true,
+  -- this setting takes effect only when You have "enable_hotkeys = true"(i.e. use default supplied hotkeys).

-  -- Some hotkeys are on "project level" thus always enabled.
+  -- In the default hotkeys, some hotkeys are on "project level" thus always enabled.
 Examples: "set default org", "fetch org info".
   -- Other hotkeys are enabled when only metadata filetypes are loaded in the current buffer.
 Example: "push/retrieve current metadata file"
   -- This list defines what metadata filetypes have the "other hotkeys" enabled.
   -- For example, if you want to push/retrieve css files, it needs to be added into this list. hotkeys_in_filetypes = {
     "apex", "sosl", "soql", "javascript", "html"
   },

+  -- When Nvim is initiated, the sf org list is automatically fetched and target_org is set (if available) by `:SF org fetchList`
+  -- You can set it to `false` and have a manual control fetch_org_list_at_nvim_start = true,

   -- Define what metadata to be listed in `list_md_to_retrieve()` (<leader>ml) -- Salesforce has numerous metadata types.
 We narrow down the scope of `list_md_to_retrieve()`.